 The pumps are primarily differentiated by whether they are for single use or multiple use.
 By no means should you get a single user pump if you plan on renting one.

-If you plan to borrow or rent a pump, make sure that it is intended for multiple use.
+If you plan to borrow or rent a pump, make sure that it is intended for multiple uses.
 Breast milk in single user pumps can reach the inner parts that are difficult to clean.
-This milk can contain bacteria and viruses, including HIV and hepatitis, so these breast pumps can be a potential risk to your babies.
+This milk can contain bacteria and viruses, including HIV and hepatitis, so that in itself is a very serious risk that you do not want to take.

-When pumps are labeled as multiple user pumps, this danger does not exist because they were designed in such a way that the milk cannot penetrate inside the pump mechanism.
+When they are labeled as multiple user pumps, this danger does not exist because they were designed in such a way that the milk cannot penetrate inside the pumping mechanism.